datacoves/docs/docs/how-tos/datacoves/transform/initial.md

 When connecting to Snowflake, you can use either key based authentication or username/password authentication.

->[!NOTE]To enable key-pair authentication, you must select `Inferred from user info using a custom template` when setting up the [Connection Template](/how-tos/datacoves/setup/how_to_connection_template.md).
-The Snowflake username must match the first part of your email, please let us know if your username is different.
+>[!NOTE]To enable key-pair authentication, you admin must select `Inferred from user info using a custom template` when setting up the [Connection Template](/how-tos/datacoves/setup/how_to_connection_template.md).
+The Snowflake username must match the username associated with the email used to authenticate with Datacoves for example `some_user` would be the snowflake username for `some_user@example.com`, please let us know if your username is different.

-If using key based authentication, you will need to provide or generate a key which will need to be added to Snowflake (contact us for information on how to automate this integration with Snowflake).
+If using key based authentication, you will need to provide or generate a key which will need to be added to Snowflake manually or contact us for information on how to automate this integration with Snowflake.

 Provide or automatically generate your keys.
 Then add the public key to Snowflake.